 - 64.6% of people click on Google ads when they are looking to purchase something online

-- Among the companies that use PPC advertising, 84% use Facebook as a platform, 41% use Google and 18% use LinkedIn
+- Among the companies that use PPC advertising, 84% use Facebook as a platform, 41% use Google, and 18% use LinkedIn

 Why is PPC so popular with advertisers?
 Because it helps them attract quality traffic.

-By placing ads that only display when specific search phrases are used or on websites that have a specific kind of audience base, you can target well-matched audience to your business.
+By placing ads that only display when specific search phrases are used or on websites that have a specific kind of audience base, you can target a well-matched audience to your business.
 This ensures that your website attracts visitors that are more likely to convert into buyers.

-If that’s not enough, consider this: you only pay for clicks and you can monitor the performance of your ads in real time.
+If that’s not enough, consider this: you only pay for clicks and you can monitor the performance of your ads in real-time.
 Benefits like these are why PPC advertising has proven to be highly successful for small businesses.